gtair/Anomaly-RPC/README.md

 | `{field_dressings}` | Field dressings/bandages applied | 7 |

 ## advanced customization
-To use your own discord app (in order to, for example, change the name of the app or to upload your own assets without having to host them on an external page) you can edit [this](https://github.com/gtair/Anomaly-RPC/blob/5266374ea411da60dc1094ab79a682d84dbed066/main.cpp#L16) variable to your own app id and then compile d3d11.dll yourself
+To use your own discord app (in order to, for example, change the name of the app or to upload your own assets without having to host them on an external page) you can edit [this](https://github.com/gtair/Anomaly-RPC/blob/5266374ea411da60dc1094ab79a682d84dbed066/main.cpp#L16) variable to your own app ID and then compile d3d11.dll yourself.
+In the future, you won't have to compile yourself anymore.